RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

       * Load address of the spinlock from legacy_doorbell_lock field of amd_queue_t.
       * Compare-and-swap atomic loop, previous value 0, value to set 1 (memory order acquire, memory scope system).
       * s_sleep ISA instruction provides hint to the SQ to not to schedule the wave for a specified time.
-    * Use value+1 as packet index and initial value for legacy dispatch id.
+    * Use value+1 as next packet index and initial value for legacy dispatch id.
+GFX7/GFX8 hardware expects packet index to point beyond the last packet to be processed.
-    * Atomic store of packet index (value+1) to max_legacy_doorbell_dispatch_id_plus_1 field (memory order relaxed, memory scope system).
-AMD hardware expects packet index to point beyond the last packet to be processed.
+    * Atomic store of next packet index (value+1) to max_legacy_doorbell_dispatch_id_plus_1 field (memory order relaxed, memory scope system).
     * For small machine model:
       * legacy_dispatch_id = min(write_dispatch_id, read_dispatch_id + hsa_queue.size)
     * For GFX7: